benroberts999/ampsci/README.md

 # Relativistic, self-consistent atomic structure code.

 Solves the Dirac equation for atomic systems using the Hartree-Fock method.
 Fully relativistic, includes finite-nuclear size, and can solve for continuum states (energy normalisation).

  * With reasonable choices for the integration grids, typically converges to better than a few parts in 10^16

  * Includes an option to vary the effective speed of light - allowing non-relativistic approximation.

- * Wavefunctions are in form psi = (1/r) [f,ig], (using Dirac basis)
+ * Orbitals are in form psi = (1/r) [f,ig], (using Dirac basis)

 ### Compiling and use: